BrianLipscombe/power_standz/README.md

     Other Code was taken from frameworks and toolkits such as [bootstrap](https://getbootstrap.com/) and [Font Awesome](https://fontawesome.com/).

-    All other code was written or edited by the developer.
+    All other code was improvised by the developer.

+## Developer Comments

+* For The Record

+    This milestone project was difficult.
+It seemed neverending and I'd love to move forward from it now.
+I'm proud of what I was able to accomplish even if it lacks distinction and fails.
+I had countless setbacks, including a Code Institute servers error that prevented me from accessing the course at the worst possible time.
+So while writing this and submitting my project last minute, I'm doing so while at work in between helping one banged up patient after another in the emergency department at a level II trauma hospital, in the middle of the night.

 ## Acknowledgements

 * Guidance and Moral Support

     Code Institute on Slack.
-To say this course was difficult for me would be an understatement.
-Without Slack, I would have never been able to solve countless, mind-numbing problems.
+Without this, I would have never been able to solve countless, mind-numbing problems.

     My mentor, Narender Singh, for helping me as much as I was capable of comprehending, even though I was unable to schedule proper sessions due to major time constraints and unforeseen scheduling conflicts.